hashicorp/terraform-provider-awscc/docs/resources/iotevents_detector_model.md

 Optional:

-- `payload` (Attributes) Information needed to configure the payload.

-By default, AWS IoT Events generates a standard payload in JSON for any action.
-This action payload contains all attribute-value pairs that have the information about the detector model instance and the event triggered the action.
-To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_enter--events--actions--sns--payload))
+- `payload` (Attributes) You can configure the action payload when you send a message as an Amazon SNS push notification. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_enter--events--actions--sns--payload))
 - `target_arn` (String) The ARN of the Amazon SNS target where the message is sent.

 <a id="nestedatt--detector_model_definition--states--on_enter--events--actions--sns--payload"></a>